 Red Enchilada Sauce

-Every time I make the sauce for my favorite enchiladas, I feel like it deserves its own post.
+Every time I make the sauce for my favorite chicken enchiladas, I feel like the enchilada sauce itself is so good that deserves its own post.

 Believe me, people.
 This recipe will knock your socks offffffff.